 The post surgeon was more then just the doctor for the post.
-He was a valued advisor to the post commander - responsible for keeping the post and its inhabitants as healthy and fit for duty as possible.
+He was a valued advisor to the post commander; he was responsible for keeping the post and its inhabitants as healthy and fit for duty as possible.
 He was responsible for examining new recruits to judge their state of health and had very strict guidelines for rejecting men.
 Men could be rejected if they had missing fingers or toes, or if their sight or hearing was impaired.
 They were rejected if they had what was felt to be contagious skin infections.
 Special attention was given to trying to keep out habitual drunkards.
-Bad breath is also cited as being a reason for rejection-not a bad idea considering that the bunks were built for two and also noting that bad breath can denote chronic pulmonary conditions, chronic tonsillitis, or chronic alcoholism.
+Bad breath is also cited as being a reason for rejection; bad breath can denote chronic pulmonary conditions, chronic tonsillitis, or chronic alcoholism.

 The Army Medical department of the 1840s was small.
 It was made up of a Surgeon General, nine or ten surgeons, and forty to fifty assistant surgeons.
 The surgeons made the equivalent of a major's pay, assistant surgeons with five years of service made a captain's pay, and the less experienced assistant surgeons made the same as a first lieutenant.
-This amounted to between fifty and sixty dollars per month.
+This amounted to between $50 and $60 per month.

 An examination was given to physicians wishing to join the Army.
 It covered anatomy, physiology, surgery, pharmacology, and obstetrics.
 Although we have rather extensive records of the diseases and afflictions that were treated here, we do not have any medical records of obstetrical deliveries.
 We know that many babies were delivered, but because the wives were not officially part of the army, they were not included in the official records; it's also possible another army wife acted as the midwife, instead of the post surgeon attending the delivery.